schoenbergerb/noscrape/README.md

 ## project goal

-this projects goal is to provide an infrastructure to create an obfuscated font (public-key) and key (private-key) to prevent anyone to scrape content from your protected html output.
+this projects goal is to provide an infrastructure to create an obfuscated font (public-key) and a lookup json (private key) to prevent anyone to scrape content from your obfuscated html output.

 <img src="./docs/demo.png">